-To summarize: Low weight, little used now.
+To sum up: Low weight, little used at present.

 It is a fabric with a special treatment that gives it a very strong resistance, one of the strongest materials.
 Being very rigid, it is very expensive to work with this material, but it can be added as additional reinforcement in part of the racket.
 Carbon braided kevlar gives outstanding durability results.
 Currently only a few brands use it because it is too hard to work with, but given its much stronger strength than carbon and glass, it gives extraordinary power and good control.
 On the other hand no elasticity and thus of effect of balls (exit of ball).

 To summarize: Maximum power, good control but very little bullet output.
 Difficult to work it.